SAP-samples/teched2023-AD161/exercises/Ex1/README.md

 In this exercise, we will create incident_management project in the new low-code perspective in the SAP Business Application Studio.

-From the list of projects, select incident_management and navigate to the storyboard in SAP Business Application Studio.

 Open your browser and launch the so-called "lobby" using the following URL:
 ```URL
 https://lcapteched-applicationdevelopment.lcnc.cfapps.eu10.hana.ondemand.com/lobby